) to provide the programming model known from .NET XAML and

 - Support for views with "code-behind" and view models (declared using HTML)

-- Support for event methods on views and view models like "loaded", "onNavigatedTo", etc.
+event methods on views and view models like "loaded", "onNavigatedTo", etc.

 - The view model and the view are connected using KnockoutJS bindings